Anonymous & J. Rider interview with Ron Matelic

 How about J. Rider with addition of another guitarist Justin Garriot.
 You played some local shows and recorded some material.

 Yes, we played a few places, but this town has never been one for promoting original music to any extent.
 You have to be a real trooper to try and sustain your originality.

 Only through our good friends Norm Welch who was able to sponsor the recordings and the engineer Mike Petrow were we able to record what we did.

-Were this recordings recorded in the same studio as Anonymous LP?
+Was it recorded in the same studio as Anonymous?

 No, it was recorded in a local Indianapolis studio that at time was called Neon Cornfield.

 Would you share your insight on the albums’ tracks?

 Built solely around the guitar lick, this was a fun “power” song to play live.
 I don’t know where the lyrics stem from but my lyrics are for another discussion.

 “Kiss of Your Soul”

 I think I just mainly liked the irony of the title and Justin’s slide guitar is pretty cool.
 During this period, I also liked varying from standard 4/4 time which made it a little more fun and interesting to play